Coronary Angioplasty

 Coronary angioplasty, which is also called percutaneous coronary intervention is a surgical procedure carried out to widen narrowed sections of heart, i.e. the clogged heart arteries which are severely blocked due to the presence of cholesterol, cells or other substances (plaque).
 This blockage in the arteries causes coronary heart disease.
 The coronary heart disease reduces blood flow towards the heart causing high discomfort in the chest.
 If the blood clot is severe, the blood may not reach the heart at all, which may cause a heart attack, which can lead to death.

-Coronary angioplasty is generally carried out when a high cholesterol substance called plaque builds up in the coronary arteries.
+Coronary angioplasty procedure is generally carried out when a high cholesterol substance called plaque builds up in the coronary arteries.
 This condition is called atherosclerosis.
-This condition leads to clogged arteries leading to coronary heart disease which can lead to heart attack.
+This condition leads to clogged arteries leading to coronary heart issues which can lead to heart attack.

-Coronary Heart Disease is triggered by several health factors like:
+Coronary heart disease can be triggered by several health factors like:

 • Smoking